shivannis/xandr-docs-public/xandr-docs/articles/bidders/profiles-screen.md

 [Bidder Profiles](enhanced-bidder-profiles.md) are used to configure targeting criteria that determine the traffic your bidder will receive.
 The **Profiles** screen allows you to create new bidder profiles and manage existing profiles.

-Learn more about how to create and manage your bidder profiles in the follow pages:
+Learn more about how to create and manage your bidder profiles in the following pages:

 - [Creating a New Bidder Profile](creating-a-new-bidder-profile.md)
 - [Editing a Bidder Profile](editing-a-bidder-profile.md)